-So, if we all know the future of work is changing and the workforce must change with it, what’s the problem?
-PWC 22nd Annual 2019 Global CEO Survey Talent Trends, found 79 percent of CEOs, say lack of key skills is threatening the future of growth in their organization.
+So, if we know the future of work is changing and the workforce must change with it, what’s the problem?
+PWC 22nd Annual 2019 Global CEO Survey Talent Trends, found that 79 percent of CEOs, say a lack of key skills is threatening the future of growth in their organization.
 People are not skilled to do the work of the future and the future is now.

-What’s this have to do with teams?
+What’s this have to do with teams and collaboration?

 According to Deloitte’s 2019 Global Human Capital Trends survey, there is a shift from silo work to getting the work done in cross-functional teams.
-In a recent survey, 31 percent of respondents said they operate mostly or almost wholly in teams and another 65 percent of the organization is hierarchical, but operates using team-based work.
+In a recent survey, 31 percent of respondents said they operate mostly or almost wholly in teams and another 65 percent of the organization is hierarchical but operates using team-based work.
 Change, technology, and innovation are moving faster than Roadrunner running from Wiley Coyote!
 It is at a break-neck speed.